noelmiller/isengard-cli/README.md

 ## Description

-This terminal is based off of [bluefin-cli](https://github.com/ublue-os/toolboxes/tree/main/toolboxes/bluefin-cli) from the [Universal Blue](https://universal-blue.org/) project.
+This terminal is based off of [wolfi-toolbox](https://github.com/ublue-os/toolboxes/tree/main/toolboxes/wolfi-toolbox) from the [Universal Blue](https://universal-blue.org/) project.
+It is basically a fork of Bluefin-CLI without Brew included.

-### Changes to Bluefin-CLI
+### Changes to Wolfi Toolbox

 #### TMUX